ssjogedal/NodeJS_RESTful_Messaging_App/README.md

 Asymmetrical cryptography based messaging system

 Important points to observe:
-• The server is handling all the communication, and it is permanently keeping the mes- sages, but it does not have any means to decrypt the messages.
+• The server is handling all the communication, and it is permanently keeping the messages, but it does not have any means to decrypt the messages.
 • Since the server is oblivious to the encryption, it can still act as a server for unencrypted communication.
 You can try this by sending non-encrypted messages from new users.